 14.1 Definitions

-14.1.1 “Integrated Network Segment” means those facilities of the Federal Columbia River Transmission System that are required for the delivery of bulk power supplies, the costs for which are recovered through generally applicable transmission rates, and that are identified as facilities in the Integrated Network Segment, or its successor, in the BPA segmentation study for the applicable transmission rate period as determined in a hearing establishing or revising BPA’s transmission rates pursuant to section 7(i) of the Northwest Power Act.

-14.1.2 “Primary Points of Receipt” means the points on the Pacific Northwest transmission system where Firm Requirements Power is forecasted to be made available by Power Services to «Customer Name» for purposes of obtaining a long-term firm transmission contract.
+14.1.1 “Primary Points of Receipt” means the points on the Region’s transmission system where Firm Requirements Power is forecasted to be made available by Power Services to «Customer Name» for purposes of obtaining a long-term firm transmission contract.

 Include in LOAD FOLLOWING and BLOCK templates:

-14.1.3 “Scheduling Points of Receipt” means the points on the Pacific Northwest transmission system where Firm Requirements Power is made available by Power Services to «Customer Name» for purposes of transmission scheduling.
+14.1.2 “Scheduling Points of Receipt” means the points on the Region’s transmission system where Firm Requirements Power is made available by Power Services to «Customer Name» for purposes of acquiring transmission service and transmission scheduling.

 END LOAD FOLLOWING and BLOCK templates.